 At Children’s Healthcare of Atlanta, nothing matters more than kids.
 As healthcare providers and conscientious members of our community, we believe we have an obligation to help provide each and every child in Georgia access to the specialized care they deserve.
 This is why the team at Marcus Autism Center, a subsidiary of Children’s, goes above and beyond to help give kids with autism spectrum disorder (ASD) every opportunity to reach their full potential.

 However, as a not-for-profit organization, we can’t do what we do without the support of others in our community.
 The demand for this kind of specialized pediatric care is greater than ever.
-As of 2021, the Centers for Disease Control and Prevention estimates 1 in 44 children in the U.S.—more than 47,500 in Georgia—is diagnosed with ASD.
+The Centers for Disease Control and Prevention estimates about 1 in 36 (2.8%) 8-year-old children living in ADDM Network sites were identified with ASD in 2020.

 Marcus Autism Center is one of the only places in the country poised to alter this trajectory and change the future of autism spectrum disorder.
 As one of the largest autism centers in the U.S. and one of only five National Institutes of Health (NIH) Autism Centers of Excellence, we are actively involved in research to pinpoint the earliest signs of ASD and to determine better ways to treat the disorder.
 We integrate our research into clinical practice.
 And we go beyond our center’s doors to share our research and train providers worldwide.